Types of

 Federations

 On occasion shared print programs come together into federations to work on mutual goals.
-Three federations of Shared Print programs exist in North America.
-The Rosemont Shared Print Alliance focuses their work on serials and journals and is comprised of six shared print programs (BTAA, CRL, EAST, FLARE, Scholars Trust and WEST).
-The Partnership for Shared Book Collections is focused on monographs, and has 17 members programs.
-CRL and EAST belong to both of these federations.
-The CDL, CRL & HathiTrust Shared Print Collaboration is committed to shared print’s integration into the scholarly ecosystem by developing shared, interoperable infrastructure (vision and mission).
+Two federations of Shared Print programs exist in North America.
+North/Nord coordinates shared print initiatives of national significance across Canadian public, academic, and government libraries.
+The Shared Print Partnership was formed from the merger of the Rosemont Shared Print Alliance which focused their work on serials and journals and was comprised of six shared print programs (BTAA, CRL, EAST, FLARE, Scholars Trust and WEST) and the Partnership for Shared Book Collections which was focused on monographs, and had 17 members programs from across the U.S. The CDL, CRL & HathiTrust Shared Print Partnership (CCH) was established to advance shared print initiatives by promoting deeper collaboration across libraries and integrating efforts across functional areas of library work. (vision and mission).